JJ/raku-cmark/README.md

 See [the commonmark page](https://commonmark.org/) for additional information.

+Also the excellent [Cmark module by Khalid Elboray](https://github.com/khalidelboray/raku-cmark) an alternative, more flexible, complete port.

 ## License

 This module will be licensed, by default, under the Artistic 2.0 License (the same as Raku itself)